AshleyGaram/AG_Git_Projects/README.md

 Installation Instructions For All Ten Scripts:

-•	These Scripts or programs must be install on a Linux Base System.
+•	These Scripts must be install on a Linux Base System.

 •	I Have Included a Tar.GZ file, ( called : agsc.tar.gz) which you should unzip into its own directory.